 PAIRS AND TEAMS

 Team runners can only change over at the designated area after the start/finish zone.
 When one runner is out on course, the next runner needs to be ready at the changeover area when the first runner is due to complete his/her lap(s).
-Runner A will hand the team lanyard to Runner B before he/she starts the next lap.
+Runner A pass over the finish line before Runner B starts the next lap.
 If a team member plans to run more than one lap they will be able to pass over the finish line (to register the lap) and begin their next lap straight away.
 If no runner is there to hand over to, the runner on course can either choose to carry on another lap or go and find them.
 If a runner drops out of your team tell the start/finish staff so they can be removed from the register.
 Remember your team can’t get a result unless everyone has raced a lap.
-Don’t forget that only you know who has run each lap – the timing system does not have a record of who is carrying the lanyard, so if you want to analyse your performance after the race over a beer, make a note!

 Soloists, and indeed teams, can take breaks from laps whenever they need but it is crucial that you ONLY leave the course AFTER you have crossed the finish line.
 Any time spent off the course will be added to your next lap when you re-start your running.